 Continue Reading Italy: Ransomware and Crime – A Proposal to Tackle Cyber Extortion in Italy

-The Italian Data Protection Authority (the Garante) has issued its first GDPR fine for, among other breaches, unlawful retention of metadata from employees’ emails and web browsing activities.
-The decision applies, for the first time, the Garante’s highly discussed guidelines of 2024 on the use of metadata in workplace email systems.
+The Italian Data Protection Authority (the Garante) has issued its first GDPR fine for unlawful retention of metadata from employees’ emails and web browsing activities.
+The decision applies the Garante’s highly discussed guidelines of 2024 on the use of metadata in workplace email systems.

 Continue Reading Italy: The Garante Issues First GDPR Fine Over Employees Email Metadata Privacy Breach